-- 1.1 The competition shall be conducted in accordance with the Rules of Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations. - 1.2 The various competition plans and ranking schemes are set out in Appendices 2 5 - 1.3 The Tournament Regulations will be published by the FIH on its website www.fih.ch from time to time.
-A copy of the Regulations must be available for the participating teams and the technical officials at the Event Briefing Meeting. - 1.4 For FIH competitions and for competitions that qualify for FIH managed competitions, FIH in its absolute discretion will formulate and arrange for the publishing of the Match Schedule for the competition.
-FIH reserves the right to amend this schedule as a result of any circumstances that may arise. - 1.5 In order to be eligible to compete in an Under 16, Under 18 or Under 21 competition, a player must be under 16, under 18 or under 21 years of age (as applicable) on the 31 December of the year preceding the start of the relevant competition. - 1.6 The FIH Code of Conduct (Appendix 7) will apply at all International Events.
-For the purposes of these Tournament Regulations, "International Event" shall mean a duly sanctioned match or event contested by national representative teams - 1.7 The FIH Media Policy (Appendix 8) will apply at all FIH International Events as appropriate. - 1.8 In addition to Articles 1.6 and 1.7 above, FIH Statutes and General Regulations, Rules of Hockey, FIH Tournament Regulations, FIH Anti-Doping Rules, FIH Ethics Code, FIH Standard Event Operating Procedures and any other rules and regulations that are applicable and may come into force from time to time, shall apply at all FIH International Events.
+- 1.1 The competition shall be conducted in accordance with the Rules of Indoor Hockey in force on the first playing day of the competition except as varied by Appendix 1 of these Regulations and in accordance with these Regulations. - 1.2 The various competition plans and ranking schemes are set out in Appendices 2 6 - 1.3 The Tournament Regulations will be published by FIH on its website www.fih.ch from time to time.
+The host National Association is also required to make copies available for the participating teams and the technical officials at the pre-tournament briefing meetings. - 1.4 The FIH in its absolute discretion will formulate and publish the Match Schedule for the competition.
+FIH reserves the right to amend this schedule as a result of any circumstances that may arise. - 1.5 In order to be eligible to compete in an Under 16, Under 18 or Under 21 competition, a player must be under 16, under 18 or under 21 years of age (as applicable) on the 31 December of the year preceding the start of the relevant competition. - 1.6 In order to be eligible to compete in any Masters competition, a player must be over the relevant age category on the 31 December of the year of the start of the relevant competition. - 1.7 The FIH Code of Conduct (Appendix 8) will apply at all International Events.
+For the purposes of these Tournament Regulations, "International Event" shall mean a duly sanctioned match or event contested by national representative teams. - 1.8 The FIH Media Policy (Appendix 10) will apply at the Indoor Hockey World Cups. - 1.9 In addition to Articles 1.7 and 1.8 above, FIH Statutes and General Regulations, Rules of Indoor Hockey, FIH Tournament Regulations, FIH Anti-Doping Rules, FIH Integrity Code, FIH Standard Event Operating Procedures and any other rules and regulations that are applicable and may come into force from time to time, shall apply at all International Events.